neurogenetics/HLA_haplotypes_UKB_PD/README.md

 ```
 Summary:
 In the most recent PD GWAS (PMID: 31701892) a couple hits are in close proximity of the HLA locus.
-UKbiobank (https://www.ukbiobank.ac.uk/) is largest semi-public genetic resource out there and has imputation HLA haplotypes available for all genotypes participants (~500K).
+UKbiobank (https://www.ukbiobank.ac.uk/) is largest semi-public genetic resource out there and
+has imputation HLA haplotypes available for all genotypes participants (~500K).
 Here we check:
 1) Association between HLA haplotypes and PD (and PD-proxy status => having a parent with PD)
 2) Correlation between HLA haplotypes and the GWAS hits in the HLA locus region

 Results:
-1) Wait on adding in until meta-analyze results
+1) Meta-analyzing association results identified DQA1_301 passing Bonferroni correction P=0.00015, OR=0.90, SE=0.0264
 2) HLA haplotype DQA1_301 is highly correclated with rs504594 (number of A alleles) with >0.95 correlation

 Whats next: